Get insider access

 Best 240Hz Monitors

-These monitors are available in a variety of resolutions, from 1080p to even 4k, so there are a bunch of models you can choose from.
 When looking for a monitor, it's important to consider what type of gaming setup you have.
-If you have a high-end graphics card that maintains 240 fps with a high resolution, you can either get a 1440p or 4k monitor.
+If you have a high-end graphics card that maintains 240 fps with a high resolution, you'd benefit from a 1440p or 4k monitor.
 However, if you have a budget setup, then a low-cost 1080p monitor is better.
-You'll also want to look at the monitor's response time and input lag if you want the best performance possible.
+You'll also want to look at the monitor's response time and input lag if you want the best performance possible and to make sure the monitor's VRR support is compatible with your graphics card.

-We've bought and tested more than 300 monitors, and below are our recommendations for the best monitors available with a 240Hz refresh rate.
-Check out our recommendations for the best gaming monitors, the best G-SYNC monitors, and the best 1080p monitors.
+We've bought and tested more than 335 monitors, and below are our recommendations for the best monitors available with a 240Hz refresh rate.
+Check out our recommendations for the best G-SYNC monitors, the best high refresh rate monitors, and if you prefer looking for something with a lower refresh rate, the best 144Hz monitors.

 1. Best 240Hz Monitor

-The Dell Alienware AW3225QF is the best 240Hz gaming monitor we've tested, and you can get it directly through Dell's website.
-It's a unique option because it's the first 4k, 240Hz QD-OLED monitor available in North America, meaning it provides both high-end gaming performance and outstanding picture quality.
-While you need a premium setup to take advantage of its 4k resolution with a 240Hz refresh rate, it's also future-proof for when 4k @ 240Hz gaming becomes more accessible.
-That said, what makes this such an amazing gaming monitor is that it has a near-instantaneous response time, resulting in minimal motion blur with fast-moving objects, and it supports all common variable refresh rate (VRR) formats to reduce screen tearing.
+The Samsung Odyssey OLED G8/G80SD S32DG80 is the best 240Hz gaming monitor we've tested.
+It offers high-end performance and outstanding picture quality.
+While you need a premium setup to take advantage of its 240Hz refresh rate with a 4k resolution, what makes this such an amazing gaming monitor is that it has a near-instantaneous response time, resulting in minimal motion blur with fast-moving objects.
 It also supports HDMI 2.1 bandwidth to take advantage of modern graphics cards.

 See our review